akselw/elm-workshop/book/Task-1.md

     ]
 ```

-1. Paste in the following function, for displaying a text field:
+1. Paste in the following function, for displaying a text area:
     ```elm
     viewWriteComment : SuccessModel -> Html Msg
     viewWriteComment successModel =